 Research in our lab explores the control over mechanical motion down to the quantum regime.
 We follow different physical approaches to pursue our research: coupling mechanical motion to light in so-called cavity optomechanical devices; using superconducting magnetic levitation as a means to reach ultra-low mechanical dissipation; and exploring embedded quantum emitters in free-standing two-dimensional materials.

-Our vision is to develop quantum devices based on hybrid mechanical systems for quantum technologies like quantum information processing or quantum-enhanced sensing.
+Our vision is to develop quantum devices based on hybrid mechanical systems for quantum technologies such as quantum information processing or quantum-enhanced sensing.
 We are also interested in more fundamental questions such as exploring quantum behavior of macroscopic objects.

-Our research is interdisciplinary and brings together methods from quantum optics, quantum information, solid state physics and superconductivity.
+Our research is interdisciplinary and brings together methods from quantum optics, quantum information, solid state physics, superconductivity and photonics.
 Our group unites the entire research chain under one common roof: from device simulation over device fabrication in Chalmers in-house Nanofabrication laboratory to device characterization.